scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

 1. turning Pythran IR into parametric C++ code;

-2. instanciating the C++ code for the desired types;
+2. instantiating the C++ code for the desired types;

 3. compiling the generated C++ code into native code.

 The first step requires to map polymorphic variables and polymorphic functions from the Python world to C++.
-Pythran only supports polymorphic variables for functions, i.e. a variable can hold several function pointers during its life time, but it cannot hold an integer then a string.
+Pythran only supports polymorphic variables for functions, i.e. a variable can hold several function pointers during its life time, but it cannot be assigned to a string if it has already been assigned to an integer.
 As shown later, it is possible to detect several false variable polymorphism cases using use-def chains.
 Function polymorphism is achieved through template parameters: a template function can be applied to several types as long as an implicit